How Private LLMs Are Transforming Medical Research Workflows

 Auditable Prompts and Outputs

 You can reproduce an output months later and show exactly how it was constructed.
-That matters for institutional memory.
+That matters for institutional memory, for regulatory review, and for protecting intellectual property across partner networks.
 It also matters when a reviewer asks why you defined an endpoint the way you did.
 The trail is clear, and your future self is grateful.

 Getting the ROI Right